freedomofpress/securedrop-workstation-docs/docs/admin/install/troubleshoot.rst

 If importing the *Journalist Interface* details using ``sdw-admin --configure`` fails, you can copy the configuration file to ``dom0`` manually.

-- If your *Journlist Interface* is based on SecureDrop 2.13.0 or later, use the following command:
+- If your *Journalist Interface* is based on SecureDrop 2.13.0 or later, use the following command:

   .. code-block:: sh